aspiers/opensuse-spotify-installer/README.md

 1. Install the `spotify-installer` package from Packman via [1-click install](http://packman.links2linux.org/install/spotify-installer) (you can also find the button on [this page](http://packman.links2linux.org/package/spotify-installer)), or via [YaST and/or zypper](http://wiki.links2linux.de/packman:faq_en#software_installation_updates_deinstallation).
 2. Run `install-spotify` as a non-root user (e.g. from any terminal program).

-Alternatively you can skip PackMan and use it as follows:
+Alternatively, once we fix some known issues, you will be able to skip PackMan and use it as follows:

 1. Download the [`install-spotify.sh`](https://raw.github.com/aspiers/opensuse-spotify-installer/master/install-spotify.sh) script
 2. Download [`spotify-client.spec`](https://raw.github.com/aspiers/opensuse-spotify-installer/master/spotify-client.spec) and place it in `/usr/src/packages/SPECS`